To run this workshop, you need an AWS account, and a user identity with access to the following services:

 If you are running this workshop as part of an Event Engine lab, please log into the console using this link and enter the hash provided to you as part of the workshop.

-If you are using your own AWS account, be sure you have access to create S3 buckets, run SageMaker training jobs, create SageMaker endpoints, and create and manage EKS clusters.
+If you are using your own AWS account, be sure you have access to create S3 buckets, run SageMaker training jobs, create SageMaker endpoints, and optionally create and manage EKS clusters.

 After completing the workshop, remember to complete the cleanup section to remove any unnecessary AWS resources.